melowntech/workshop/tutorials/geojson.rst

    Added track shadow

-Okay so far we have managed to visualize feature of type line.
-But if we go back to our sample GeoJSON data we'll notice that it contains feature of type point as well.
+Okay, so far we have managed to visualize a line feature.
+But if we go back to our sample GeoJSON data we notice that it contains a feature of type point as well.
 We'll focus on visualizing that one now.

 We'll make the point appear as a green circle with it's title displayed